cube3power/atsd/rule-engine/overrides.md

 * Rules are processed from top to bottom.
 There are 4 rules in the table.
 * Row 1: Since the value cannot be greater than **100%**, this rule effectively disables alerts for 'tmp' file systems.
 * Row 2.
 This rule will raise `ERROR` alert if disk usage exceeds **50%** for entity 'nurswgvml010'.
 * Row 3.
 This rule will raise `ERROR` alert if disk usage on `/` mount point exceeds **90%** for entity 'nurswgvml007'.
-Note that once a rule is matched, the default expression is not evaluated for this window, and therefore an alert will not be raised for `/` on 'nurswgvml007' with disk usage of **85%**.
+Note that once a rule is matched, the default condition is not evaluated for this window, and therefore an alert will not be raised for `/` on 'nurswgvml007' with disk usage of **85%**.
 * Row 4.
 Raise `ERROR` alert if disk usage exceeds **60%** for any entity in the 'disk_prod' group.
 Otherwise, raise `WARNING` alert, if disk usage is greater than **30%** for the same entities.
-* If not rule was matched, evaluate the default expression.
+* If not rule was matched, evaluate the default condition.

 ## Multiple Override Tables